 After considering the options he selected the L10 Nanophosphate product from Clevertronics and was amazed at the performance this product could achieve over previous alternatives.

-The project was a twelve month staged upgrade and was completed in August 2013 which involved installing 2,756 Exit and Emergency lights integrated into a Zoneworks computer monitoring system.
+The project was a twelve-month staged upgrade and was completed in April 2013 which involved installing 2,756 Exit and Emergency lights integrated into a Zoneworks computer monitoring system.
 The Zoneworks monitoring system allows for automatic compliance testing of the system, real-time luminaire reporting and access to testing and reporting over the internet.